Predictions for the Leptonic Dirac CP-Violating Phase

 Furthermore, it may also be possible to obtain NEW7 from a $D_{14}$ flavor symmetry group because a regular tetradecagon has an exterior angle of $\pi/7$.
 Each of the models considered here thus have three continuous model parameters, and are broadly categorized by their specific value of $(s^\nu_{12})^2$, as given in Table~\ref{tab:2}.

 We see that of these scenarios, the values of $(s^{\nu}_{12})^2$ are similar for TBM and GR2, and also for HEX and GR1, and for each, relatively small corrections are needed to be in the experimentally preferred range for the solar mixing angle, as given in Table~\ref{tab:1}.
 In contrast, the BM and NEW7 scenarios both correspond to values of $(s^{\nu}_{12})^2$ that are well out of the preferred range, with BM larger and NEW7 smaller.
-As we will see in the next sections, this feature of BM and NEW7 will require particular care when determining the posterior probability distribution for the Dirac lepton mixing phase.
+This feature of BM and NEW7 will require particular care when determining the posterior probability distribution for the Dirac lepton mixing phase.